+I was driving back to California from Texas, when I saw the brutal murder of George Floyd on the news.
 One man is more than a man.
-He is an example, turned into a platform for boots and arms and knees and whiteness.
-Whiteness is a mentality of superiority because of privilege, not just race.
-Crushed down into the cement.
-I am surprised there is no dent.
+He is an example, turned into a platform for boots, and arms, and knees, and whiteness.
+Whiteness is a mentality of superiority because of privilege, privilege designed to crush others.
 What did the badge see when forcing another human not to breath; fear, hatred, both?
 What did the badge see when there was no breath, and the chest was still, and the back no longer moved.
-Was the badge conscious of just taking a human life?
-Mothers, fathers, brothers, sisters, sons, and daughters across the screens are turned inside out, devices holler and weep, and wonder, why!
+Was the badge conscious of taking a human life?
+Or, was privilege, lies, and hatred the color of judgment that day!
+Mothers, fathers, brothers, sisters, sons, and daughters are turned inside out, devices share that people are devastated.
+There is a sorrow in the nation.
+We holler and weep, and wonder- why!
 Why was another young black life murdered?
 Why did hatred win?
-Why was there not someone who stopped the brutal scene?
+Why was there not someone who stopped the brutal scene!

 Oh, America the beautiful, I weep.
 You have always been ugly behind your pretty words and false morality.
 You’ve been neglectful, abusive, and power hungry, always pointing the finger.
 Since this nation’s existence, Uncle Sam has been represented, managed, and favored by dollar signs, making too many laws in the interest of capitalism while denying respect, generosity, and equality in our customs.
 Too little has been done about inequality, so much so, that after wars and civil unrest, we still experience abhorrent casualties on American streets.
 We still see murders too unjust to be forgotten, too many grievous and unfair imprisonments, and too much money depraving the earth instead of protecting it.
 We are better people than the excuses.
 We are loving human beings.
 I believe we can all do something about the racism, and injustice in our own homes and neighborhoods.
 How else is an entire nation going to shift an ancient mindset?